SaifAqel/Boiler_Model/Thesis/chapters/04_combustion.md

 `combustion/heat.py` by the function `compute_LHV_HHV(fuel)` and then used by `total_input_heat(fuel, air)`.

----

 ### Method

 #### Latent heat of water

-Obtain the latent heat of vaporisation of water at the reference pressure
+Obtain the latent heat of vaporization of water at the reference pressure
 $P_\mathrm{ref} = 101{,}325\ \mathrm{Pa}$ from the IAPWS-97 correlation:

 ```python